faridarif/faridarif.github.io/all_collections/_posts/2023-07-10-Switching.md

 Switch(config)# no vlan <vlan-id>
 ```

-6) Display information of switchport of the interface port :
+6) Display information about the switchport of the interface port :

 ```bash
 Switch# show int switchport